Curtain set to rise on a new era

 Despite raising just half of the $500,000 required for the total theatre renovations, the community organisation has begun stage one.

-Coast developer Alan Stewart got the project under way, with local architect Andrew McKellar donating his design services to draw up the plans, worth at least $8000.
+Coast developer Alan Stewart got the project under way, with local building designer Andrew McKellar donating his design services to draw up the plans, worth at least $8000.

 Noosa builder Damien Davidson, of Damien Davidson Building, was then contracted to undertake the building works, with Matt Keilor Plumbing also coming on board.